 Wild bison return to Canada’s first national park

-- Year 1 and 2 – Soft-release: The herd will be held in an enclosed pasture in the Panther Valley, so they can bond to their new home.
+- Year 1 and 2 (2017-2018) – Soft-release: The herd was held in an enclosed pasture in the Panther Valley, so they could bond to their new home.

 - Throughout the project the herd will be closely monitored by Parks Canada.

 - Follow the bison story on our social channels

 - Track updates from the field on our Bison Blog